BlueTeamBlake/IncidentHandling/README.md

 **Answer:** `0`

 ### 7. **Which infected host executed suspicious PowerShell commands?**
+This corresponds to the logs we've been looking at and who has been the one executing them.

 **Answer:** `James.browne`

 ### 8. **How many PowerShell events were logged for the malicious execution?**